Cloud computing: understanding the advantages and disadvantages

 Criteria Details

-Flexibility Ability to quickly adjust resources as needed.
+Flexibility Ability to quickly adjust resources according to needs.

 Accessibility Access to data and applications from anywhere.